KevinABV63/cse15l-lab-reports/lab1.md

 ```
 The command displays the contets of the Hello.java file.

-The working directory is `lecture`.
+The working directory is `lecture1`.
 The output is not an error.